cloudflare/cloudflare-docs/content/pages/framework-guides/nextjs/deploy-a-nextjs-site.md

 ### Add bindings to Typescript projects

-If your project is using typescript you will want to set up proper type support so that you can access your bindings in a type safe and convenient manner.
+If your project is using TypeScript, you will want to set up proper type support so you can access your bindings in a type-safe and convenient manner.

 To get proper type support, you need to create a new `env.d.ts` file in your project and extend the `CloudflareEnv` (used by `getRequestContext`) interface with your [bindings](/pages/functions/bindings/).

 {{<Aside type="note">}}

-Note: Projects created with C3 have a default `env.d.ts` file.
+Projects created with C3 have a default `env.d.ts` file.

 {{</Aside>}}